hypermatic/perpetual-pools-v2-pool-watcher/README.md

 # Perpetual Pools v2 Pool Watcher

-The Pool Watcher is a building block that can be used to create various types of bots that interact with Tracer Perpetual Pool v2
+The Pool Watcher is a building block that can be used to create various types of bots that interact with Tracer Perpetual Pools v2

 **This package is for use with perpetual pools v2 which is currently not deployed to mainnet**